Using Discord for Higher Education

 There has been some news coverage of Discord recently, calling it an app for gamers.
 While it was primarily used by gamers for a while, it has become a mainstream platform for online communities.
 With more than 300 million users worldwide, Discord supports online groups for hobby clubs, nonprofit organizations, and academic communities.

 I prepared this presentation for a class in social learning theory and new media.
-It is a quick introduction of Discord and its potential for use in supporting higher education.
+It is a quick introduction of Discord for education and its potential use in supporting students.
 With an eye on student retention, it seems that Discord offers another tool to help foster a sense of belonging.
 This may be especially helpful for online students who do not have opportunities to hang out with friends in person.
 I believe Discord is a powerful way to meet students where they are (literally on the devices they carry everywhere).
 Using Discord for education includes not just course-related activities, but also gives students a space to socialize and develop peer relationships.
 Students who feel they belong tend to drop out at lower rates than those who feel isolated.